-Organized by Seattle musicians, the inaugural edition of Seaprog, a curated festival showcasing up-to-the-minute progressive/avant rock by regional and internationally prominent bands, will take place Friday-Sunday June 28-30 at the historic Columbia City Theater, with the Friday kickoff event at the Royal Room.
+Organized by Seattle musicians, the inaugural edition of Seaprog, a curated festival showcasing up-to-the-minute progressive/avant rock by regional and internationally prominent bands, took place Friday-Sunday June 28-30 at the historic Columbia City Theater, with the Friday kickoff event at the Royal Room.

-Seaprog is the first weekend-long progressive music festival to be staged in Seattle in nearly 10 years.
-Unlike previous events of this type, Seaprog's focus is on progressive music of the here and now, rather than the prog stylings of yore.
+Seaprog was the first weekend-long progressive music festival to be staged in Seattle in nearly 10 years.
+Unlike previous events of this type, Seaprog's focus was on progressive music of the here and now, rather than the prog stylings of yore.

-Seaprog will present more than 11 remarkable bands whose diversity of approach illustrates just how far progressive rock has evolved since its origins in the 1960s.
+Seaprog presented more than 11 remarkable bands whose diversity of approach illustrates just how far progressive rock has evolved since its origins in the 1960s.
 The festival's emphasis is on the resurgent Northwest prog scene, plus some of the top creative bands playing avant music today.
-Current confirmed listings are on the artist page.
+Full listings are on the artist page.

-Conceived as a destination event rather than just another gig, Seaprog invites you to spend a weekend enjoying stimulating and intelligent music and visiting the many fine restaurants, bars, and shops in Columbia City.
+Conceived as a destination event rather than just another gig, Seaprog invited music lovers to spend a weekend enjoying stimulating and intelligent music and visiting the many fine restaurants, bars, and shops in Columbia City.

 One great thing about the Columbia City Theater is that it has a front room that not only serves food and drink, but can host musical performances as well.
 We'll be taking advantage of this fact by presenting some solo/duo acts there between sets on the mainstage.
 Wouldn't want you to get bored!
-Look for sets from Amy Denio and Bill Horist, with more to be confirmed.
+We presented sets from Amy Denio, Bill Horist, and Austenitic.